At Klahaya Animal Hospital our mission is to promote the health and well-being of animals while developing trusting relationships with their owners.

 SOFT TISSUE & ORTHOPEDIC SURGERY

-**All dogs must be health tested per their breed club recommendations prior to breeding.
+**All dogs are required to be health tested per their breed club recommendations prior to breeding.
 Please see https://www.ofa.org/ for recommended tests based on breed.

 The word Kla-Ha-Ya, loosely translated to English, means “welcome.”
 It is a very old Native American word used by the Snohomish tribe.
 Klahaya Animal Hospital is a community oriented small animal veterinary hospital that embodies the community of Snohomish.